-Q: What are some fun things to do nearby Pigeon Forge and Gatlinburg?
+Q: What are some fun things to do near Pigeon Forge and Gatlinburg?

 A: While you’re in the area, don’t miss out on the many fun things to do in Pigeon Forge with kids and our top picks for activities in Gatlinburg.
 From amusement parks and dinner shows to museums and ziplining, there’s never a dull moment in these bustling mountain towns.

-Q: Can we expect snow in Townsend, TN, during the winter months?
+Q: Can we expect snow in Townsend, TN, during winter?